Aripiprazole: Chemistry

 Aripiprazole belongs to the chemical class of drugs called 2,3-dichlorophenylpiperazines and is chemically related to cariprazine, nefazodone, etoperidone, and trazodone.
 It is unusual in having twelve known crystalline polymorphs.

-Analogues

 Analogues of aripiprazole with higher-efficacy serotonin 5-HT_{2A} receptor partial agonism and with psychedelic- and antidepressant-like effects have been developed.

+Synthesis

+Multiple syntheses of aripiprazole have been reported.
+A procedure using ethanol as the solvent is shown below.
+Tetrahydroquinoline derivative 2 undergoes an S_{N}2 reaction with dihalide 1 to give ether 3.
+This undergoes a further S_{N}2 reaction with piperazine derivative 4 giving ariprazole.